 Again, you’re going to want to knock out all the Chase cards you want before you hit that 5-opened-cards-in-24 months rule.
 So, next up is my very FAVORITE TRAVEL CREDIT CARD, Chase Sapphire Preferred, or the higher annual fee Chase Sapphire Reserve.
 You can only hold ONE of these cards, but your spouse or loved one could certainly hold the other!

-Credit Card No. 4: Pick a Chase Hotel Card – IHG® Rewards Club Select Credit Card, Marriott Rewards® Premier Credit Card, Marriott Rewards® Premier Business Card, Hyatt Credit Card or The Ritz-Carlton Rewards® Credit Card
+Credit Card No. 4: Pick a Chase Hotel Card – IHG® Rewards Club Premier Credit Card, Marriott Rewards® Premier Credit Card, Marriott Rewards® Premier Business Card or Hyatt Credit Card

 - Marriott Rewards® Premier